LyutyV/calendangular/README.md

     - Rendering dates in the calendar using `*ngFor` with `trackBy`
     - Rendering the list of events using `*ngFor` with `trackBy`
     - Use of Angular Material for UI components
-    - Use of Angular CDK for drag-and-drop functionality
     - No additional libraries used
-    - Extensive use of RxJS for data streams
     - Use of NgRX for state management
     - Emulation of backend using `sessionStorage` with NgRX side effects
     - Use of Angular signals with NgRX